PourquieLab/website/content/authors/shuyao/_index.md

 ---
 # Display name
-title: Wenhui Tang, Ph.D.
+title: Shuyao Kong, Ph.D.

 # Full Name (for SEO)
-first_name: Wenhui
+first_name: Shuyao
-last_name: Tang
+last_name: Kong

 # Is this the primary user of the site?
 superuser: true